-- 1. Only active members in good standing with ACRP shall be eligible to serve as Trustees. - 2.
-Serving members must be at least twenty-one (21) years of age. - 3.
-The Public Member of ABoT is an elected Trustee from a non-clinical industry that will provide an independent and external perspective that will contribute to a broader view of opportunities and threats to the organization and the industry and may or may not fill certain expertise gaps noted from year-to-year.
+- 1. Active members in good standing with ACRP shall be eligible to serve as Trustees, except for the Public Member. - 2.
+Must be at least twenty-one (21) years of age. - 3.
+The Public Member of ABoT is an elected Trustee from a regulated industry that will provide an independent and external perspective that will contribute to a broader view of opportunities and threats to the organization and the industry and may or may not fill certain expertise gaps noted from year-to-year.